stellar-deprecated/stellar-core-experimental-cap21and40/LEIGHNOTES.md

 ### Helpful queries for monitoring

-\watch 5 "select accountid,balance,seqnum,numsubentries from accounts order by lastmodified;"
+select accountid,balance,seqnum,numsubentries from accounts order by lastmodified;

-\watch 5 "select txid,ledgerseq,txresult from txhistory;"
+select txid,ledgerseq,txresult from txhistory;

-\watch 5 "select * from claimablebalance";
+select * from claimablebalance;